AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 ##### Manual setup required

-Each peer account is responsible for defining and managing its own relationships for shared learning objects.
+Each peer account is responsible for defining and managing its own relationships for shared LOs.

 ##### Consistency considerations